 Sydney Olympic Park odours

-Since November 2025, the EPA has received numerous community reports of unpleasant odours that have been described as rotten-egg, garbage, burning, and chemical smells.
+In late 2025 we received numerous community reports of unpleasant odours that were described as rotten-egg, garbage, burning, and chemical smells.

-In response to community reports, the EPA is working with industry in the area to reduce odour impacts on the community, has conducted multiple odour surveys and investigating several potential odour sources.
-These include:
+In response to these reports, we worked with industry in the area to identify and reduce odour impacts on the community,

 - Haslams Creek

-- Installing hydrogen sulphide monitors around Sydney Olympic Park to track odours and identify whether they come from natural sources around Haslams Creek or from nearby industry.
+- Installation of hydrogen sulphide monitors around Sydney Olympic Park to track related odours and identify whether they come from natural sources around Haslams Creek or from nearby industry.

-Cleanaway has committed to the following actions at the Liquid Waste Treatment Plant and the Waste Transfer Station:
+Cleanaway committed to a number of actions at its Liquid Waste Treatment Plant and Waste Transfer Station.

-- Install and upgrade hydrogen sulphide monitors at key potentially odour-generating locations across both sites.
+- Installed and upgraded hydrogen sulphide monitors at key potentially odour-generating locations across both sites to facilitate a fast response to any future odours.

 - Carry out daily odour and cleanliness checks of the biological tank and wastewater pit for the Liquid Waste Treatment Plant.